UniMath/agda-unimath/src/graph-theory/finite-graphs.lagda.md

 ## Idea

-A **finite undirected graph** consists of a
-[finite set](univalent-combinatorics.finite-types.md) of vertices and a family of finite types of edges indexed by
+A {{#concept "finite undirected graph" Agda=Finite-Undirected-Graph}} consists of a [finite set](univalent-combinatorics.finite-types.md) of vertices and a family of finite types of edges indexed by
 [unordered pairs](foundation.unordered-pairs.md) of vertices.

 **Note:** In our definition of finite graph, we allow for the possibility that